Skip to main content

 • You have root user access to the cluster.

 The VAST trash directory (.vast_trash) is located at the root of each volume’s mount point.
-For example, if your volume is mounted at /mnt/vast, the VAST trash directory is at /mnt/vast/.vast_trash. .vast_trash does not appear in directory listings (ls).
-To verify it exists: Replace [VOLUME-MOUNT-PATH] with the path where your volume is mounted (for example, /mnt/vast).
+For example, if your volume is mounted at /mnt/vast, the VAST trash directory is at /mnt/vast/.vast_trash. .vast_trash doesn’t appear in directory listings (ls).
+To verify it exists, replace [VOLUME-MOUNT-PATH] with the path where your volume is mounted (for example, /mnt/vast) and run:

 cd /[VOLUME-MOUNT-PATH]/.vast_trash

-If this is successful, you have trash access.
-If you get an error like No such file or directory, you likely have a subPath mount, which means there is no .vast_trash directory.
-You need to use the full volume mount instead.
+If this command succeeds, you have trash access.
+If you get an error like No such file or directory, you likely have a subPath mount, which means no .vast_trash directory exists.
+Use the full volume mount instead.

 sudo mv /[PATH-TO-REMOVE] /mnt/vast/.vast_trash